Question from Mike: I love your newsletter, Rick. I read it every morning!

 I’d really like to keep using it if I can, but I don’t want to spend a fortune on a battery for it.

 I heard that you can get generic batteries that are a lot cheaper than the name brands, but I’m a little leery about buying one because I’ve heard they can be dangerous.

-I used to recommend that folks pony up the extra bucks for a genuine OEM battery, but lots of personal experience with generic batteries over the years has led me to change my mind.
+I used to recommend that folks pony up the extra bucks for a genuine OEM battery, but lots of personal experience with third-party batteries over the years has led me to change my mind.

 1 – Always choose a replacement battery that meets or exceeds the specifications of the original battery.

 The easiest way to do that is to search for the battery on Amazon (or another reputable online retailer) where user reviews are listed right on the item sales pages.